Under Armour: Tell me a story

 A timeless tale

-Plank spun a familiar start-up story during an interview a few years back with the Washington Post.
-A former University of Maryland football player, Plank had started the sports apparel company in his grandmother's row house in the trendy Georgetown neighborhood.
+During an interview a few years back with the Washington Post, Plank spun a familiar story about the early days of his start-up company.
+A former University of Maryland football player, Plank had started the sports apparel business in his grandmother's row house in the trendy Georgetown neighborhood.
 He lived upstairs, the sales office was in the living room, and inventory was stored in the basement, where "The Price is Right" television game show seemed to always be blaring in the background.

 Long story short, Plank's base layer shirts and compression shorts were a hit with college and professional athletes, and -- as it turns out -- Hollywood.
 In 1999, the Under Armour brand was featured in the sports movie Any Given Sunday, taking a star turn with Jamie Foxx and Al Pacino.
 While most brands would pay dearly for a featured product placement in a hit movie, Plank simply did not have the cash flow to give his clothing away.